Public Health in Portugal

 Please feel free to contact us through our email address email@example.com

 Information about residency program

-In order for you to do the PHR in Portugal you have to be a recognized medical doctor by the Doctors' National Professional Association (Ordem dos Médicos).
-You will then have to do a national exam that takes place once each year (focusing on Harrison’s Internal Medicine chapters about Pneumology, Gastroenterology, Hematology, Cardiology and Nephrology).
-After that, you will start your residency with a general one year program that all medical residents must follow (rotating through different specialties).
+In order for you to do the PHR in Portugal you have to be a recognized medical doctor by the Portuguese Medical Association (Ordem dos Médicos).
+You will then have to do a national exam that takes place once every year - Prova Nacional de Acesso.
+The questions are about Internal Medicine (50%), General Surgery (15%), Pediatrics (15%), OB/GYN (10%) and Psychiatry (10%).
+After that, you will start your residency with a general one-year program that all medical residents must follow (rotating through different specialties).
 During that year you will learn your score in the national exam and that score will determine your rank in choosing a spot for your residency (thus choosing your specialty training and the main place of training).

 Duration of training

 Once you get into the specific PHR, you'll have 5 internships:

 - Community Medicine - 12 months - takes place in your chosen local Public Health service - you are supposed to learn what a local public health service does, the community you now serve and what are the daily tasks of a Public Health doctor.

 - Public Health specialization course - 12 months - takes place in a recognized academic institution by the Public Health Committee of the Portuguese Medical Association (Colégio de Especialidade de Saúde Pública da Ordem dos Médicos) - You are supposed to learn about the main public health related sciences.
 It is similar to the academic part of a masters in public health.
 There are currently 2 institutions in Portugal providing this training (National School of Public Health, ENSP-NOVA; Instituto Superior de Saúde Pública da Universidade do Porto, ISPUP), but some residents can choose to do a masters in the UK, Sweden or the Netherlands, for example.